-Credit 1/2 Grade 9-12 Est. Fee \$10 Semester This course introduces students to the specializations offered in marketing.
+Grade 9-12 Credit 1/2 Est Fee \$10 This course introduces students to the specializations offered in marketing.
 Students will obtain fundamental knowledge and skills in marketing communications, marketing management, marketing research, merchandising, and professional selling.
 They will acquire knowledge of marketing strategies, market identification techniques, employability skills, business ethics and law, economic principles, and international business.
 Technology, leadership, and communications will be incorporated in classroom activities.
-Return to course offering page: 9, 10, 11, 12

-8408 FINANCIAL ACCOUNTING
+8408 FINANCIAL ACCOUNTING Credit 1

-Grades 10-12 Est. Fee \$43 Year Credit 1 Students will track, record, summarize, and report a business's financial transactions.
+Grades 10-12 Students will track, record, summarize, and report a business's financial transactions.
 They will develop financial documents, project future income and expenses, and evaluate the accuracy of a business's financial information.
 Students will also apply tools, strategies, and systems to evaluate a company's financial performance and monitor the use of financial resources.
 Technology, employability skills, leadership and communications will be incorporated in classroom activities.
-Return to course offering page: 10, 11, 12